Peptides for Skin

 As a reminder (because it's so important), when peptides are blended with antioxidants, skin-soothing ingredients, and skin-replenishing ingredients they can address multiple signs of aging and you will love the results!

 Speaking of a single skin care ingredient being overly-hyped, copper peptide is certainly one of them.
 The spin begins with the notion that skin’s building blocks are assembled by copper.
 So, the logic would follow that you must have copper peptide in your skin care products to get that benefit.
 Although it’s true copper peptide is a skin-restoring ingredient, there are lots of other peptides with equally, if not more impressive, properties.

 To keep it in perspective, although there are studies showing the dramatic positive effects of copper peptide those studies rarely, if ever, compare copper peptides to other peptides or other ingredients like potent antioxidants.
 It’s important to realize that many ingredients have extraordinary research proving their value for skin, not just copper peptide.
 That’s the pitfall of getting too wrapped up in one single ingredient.
 Skin care isn’t that simple!

 Ironically there’s also research about copper being potentially toxic to skin.
 However, this research is mostly about pure copper in the body not as a peptide applied to skin.
 The negative effects are about what happens when copper is out of balance, meaning too much copper is present.

-Peptides can be a great addition to your skincare routine because they can address so many skin concerns.
-But as with all anti-aging ingredients, the best approach is to products such as moisturizers and serums that use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sunscreen) to visibly improve the health and appearance of your skin!
+Peptides can be a great addition to your skin care routine because they can address so many skin concerns.
+But as with all anti-aging ingredients, the best approach is to use products such as moisturizers and serums that use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sunscreen) to visibly improve the health and appearance of your skin!